baurrm/PrayerApp/README.md

 # 🕌 PrayerApp

 PrayerApp is a mobile application on iOS.
-It shows time of Muslim Prayers☪️ and also shows Qibla Direction🕋  based on location.
+It shows time of Muslim Prayers☪️ and also shows Qibla Direction🕋  based on users location.

 🛠 Used Technologies: Swift, MVC, CoreLocation, REST API